 - Discuss your wishes with your family.
 Letting your family members know about your decision to be an organ donor can help make sure your wishes are carried out.

 It’s also helpful to do the following:

 - Indicate your decision on your driver’s license.

 - Tell your physician, faith leader and friends about your decision.

-- Include your donation wishes in your advance directives, will, and living will.
+- Include your donation wishes in your advance directives.